 When you use an equals matcher with query parameters, the incoming value is decoded before the comparison is made.
 Therefore, if you are trying to match on a value that is encoded within a URL, like "http://notreal/?status=25%25%20full", use the decoded value in the matcher ("25% full") instead of the encoded value in the URL.

-This request matches any time when the URL matches the URL and the search_criteria query parameter is present with any value, including an empty value.
+The example request in the screenshot matches any time when the URL matches the given URL and the search_criteria query parameter is present with any value, including an empty value.
+If the optional pet parameter is in the request, its value must match cat to match, but if pet is not part of the request, then the value cat is not considered.

 https://petstore.blazemeter.com/api/pets?search_criteria=brown